Stacy517/pdsnd_github/README.md

 bikeshare_2.py

 ### Credits
-*Solicit and handle raw user input
+* Solicit and handle raw user input
-*Use descriptive statistics to answer questions about the data.
-Raw data is displayed upon request by the user.
+* Use descriptive statistics to answer questions about the data.
+Raw data is displayed upon request by the user
+* For different cities, provide suitable analysis method based on the raw data